TomFinley/TomFinley.github.io/blog/_posts/2021-11-19-move-to-github-pages.md

 you want something more sophisticated, but this is present in a frameset, which itself contains an `applet` tag for the SSH option, which I could not get to work even with full compatibility settings on an ancient version of Internet Explorer.
-Access through FTP (not SCP, to be clear) is possible, if you pay for a static IP address.
+(To be clear, Java applets are one of those technologies so old its Wikipedia page uses the word "was" instead of "is") Access through FTP (not SCP, to be clear) is possible, if you pay for a static IP address.
 There are, obviously, no secure options -- not even the ability to *pay* for one, so far as I see.

-This very advanced hosting, applets and all, cost $100 a year, and the domain registration $35 per year -- these items had steadily increased over time.
-That said, the cost was of secondary concerns.
-I certainly didn't do this work to save $130 a year.
+This very advanced hosting, applets and all, cost $100 a year, and the domain registration $35 per year.
+This cost had steadily increased over time.
+That said, the cost was of secondary concern.
+I certainly didn't do this work to save
+$130 a year.
 Still, I would not say the high cost *helped*.

 [gh-pages]:      https://pages.github.com/
 [archive]:       https://github.com/TomFinley-archive